open-telemetry/oteps/text/trace/0235-sampling-threshold-in-trace-state.md

 The value of the `rv` and `th` keys MUST be expressed as up to 14 hexadecimal digits from the set `[0-9a-f]`.
 For `th` keys only, trailing zeros (but not leading zeros) may be omitted. `rv` keys MUST always be exactly 14 hex digits.

 Examples:
-`th` value is missing: Always Sample (probability = 100%).
-The AlwaysOn sampler in the OTel SDK should do this.
+- `th` value is missing: non-probabalistic sampling may be taking place.
-`th=4` -- equivalent to `th=40000000000000`, which is a 25% rejection threshold, corresponding to a 75% sampling probability.
+- `th=4` -- equivalent to `th=40000000000000`, which is a 25% rejection threshold, corresponding to a 75% sampling probability.
-`th=c` -- equivalent to `th=c0000000000000`, which is a rejection threshold of 75%, corresponding to a sampling probability of 25%.
+- `th=c` -- equivalent to `th=c0000000000000`, which is a rejection threshold of 75%, corresponding to a sampling probability of 25%.
-`th=08` -- equivalent to `th=08000000000000`, which is a rejection threshold of 3.125%, corresponding to a sampling probability of 96.875%.
+- `th=08` -- equivalent to `th=08000000000000`, which is a rejection threshold of 3.125%, corresponding to a sampling probability of 96.875%.
-`th=0` -- equivalent to `th=00000000000000`, which is a 0% rejection threshold, which means Always Sample.
+- `th=0` -- equivalent to `th=00000000000000`, which is a 0% rejection threshold, which means Always Sample.

 The `T` value MUST be derived as follows:

-* If the `th` key is not present in the Tracestate header, then `T` is effectively 0.
+* If the `th` key is not present in the Tracestate header, then non-probabalistic sampling may be in use.
 * Else the value corresponding to the `th` key should be interpreted as above.

 Sampling Decisions MUST be propagated by setting the value of the `th` key in the Tracestate header according to the above.